-The following graph shows estimated cdf's on a basis of 100,000 Monte Carlo simulations for the aggregated loss using lognormal margins with the parameters from Table 5 with a Bernstein copula representing U and a minimal correlation Gaussian copula representing V, for various values of p.
-For comparison purposes, we have also added an estimated cdf for the aggregated loss for a Bernstein copula representing U and an upper Fréchet (or comonotonicity) copula representing V. Note that the Bernstein copula is here constructed according to Cottin and Pfeifer (2014) on the basis of the ranks of the risk vectors, see also Pfeifer and Ragulina (2020), Chapter 3.
+The graph in Figure 15 shows estimated cdf's on a basis of 100,000 Monte Carlo simulations for the aggregated loss using lognormal margins with the parameters from Table 5 with a Bernstein copula representing U and a minimal correlation Gaussian copula representing V, for various values of p.
+For comparison purposes, we have also added an estimated cdf for the aggregated loss for a Bernstein copula representing U and an upper Fréchet (or comonotonicity) copula representing V. Note that the Bernstein copula is here constructed according to [5] on the basis of the ranks of the risk vectors (see also [28, Section 3]).

-The following graphs for the tail cdf's correspond to a Bernstein copula U with a minimal correlation Gaussian copula V: p = 1 $[F_1(x)]$; p = 0.99 $[F_2(x)]$; p = 0.994 $[F_3(x)]$ and a Bernstein copula U with p = 0.994 but different copulas V: upper Fréchet bound or comonotonicity copula $[F_4(x)]$; independence copula $[F_5(x)]$.
+The plots in Figure 15 for the tail cdf's correspond to a Bernstein copula U with a minimal correlation Gaussian copula V: p = 1 ($F_1(x)$), p = 0.99 ($F_2(x)$), p = 0.994 ($F_3(x)$), as well as to a Bernstein copula U with p = 0.994 but different copulas V: upper Fréchet bound or comonotonicity copula ($F_4(x)$) and independence copula ($F_5(x)$).